Curtly Ambrose (above) changed into a whole new demon after Dean Jones asked him to take off his wristband © Getty Images

 Richardson brought Ambrose back for one final burst after Benjamin removed Matthews.
 Ambrose had Tony Dodemaide almost immediately, caught by Lara.
 After having a few swipes, Healy tried to hit Ambrose to the cow-shot corner.
 As the brilliantly disguised slower delivery shattered the timber the big man broke into a wide grin – as did Healy on his way back.

-The match came to an end when Craig McDermott holed out to Simmons while trying to clear the extra-cover fence off Ambrose, who finished with five for 32.
+The match came to an end when Craig McDermott holed out to Simmons while trying to clear the extra-cover fence off Ambrose, who finished with 5 for 32.
 Australia lost by 25 runs.

 - West Indies won the second final at MCG as well, clinching the trophy.
-Once again Ambrose came to the party with figures of 10-0-26-3, and the target of 148 was reached easily with fifties from Lara and Hooper (though, surprisingly, none of the six other batsmen passed ten).
+Once again Ambrose came to the party with figures of 10-0-26-3, and the target of 148 was reached easily with fifties from Lara and Hooper (though, surprisingly, none of the other 6 batsmen crossed 10).
 Ambrose was, without a doubt, the player of the finals.

-- The incident incensed Ambrose to such an extent that he followed the series with a ten-wicket haul that resulted in a one-run victory at Adelaide, followed by a once-in-a-lifetime spell of seven for one at the WACA ground.
+- The incident incensed Ambrose to such an extent that he followed the series with a ten-wicket haul that resulted in a one-run victory at Adelaide, followed by a once-in-a-lifetime spell of 7 for 1 at the WACA ground.

 West Indies 239 for 8 in 50 overs (Brian Lara 67, Carl Hooper 45) beat Australia 214 in 49.3 overs (Mark Waugh 51; Curtly Ambrose 5 for 32) by 25 runs.